 Powdery Mildew Weakens Plants

-Because the fungi penetrate host cells, they are able to extract nutrients directly from the plant.
+Because the fungi penetrate host cells, they can extract nutrients directly from the plant.
 This causes an overall decline in plant health and vitality; and, can affect the quality and quantity of flowers, fruits, and vegetables.

 Where Do Powdery Mildew Symptoms First Appear?